ReinhardtJ/reinhardt.ai/README.md

 # Setup
 The setup uses docker with a docker-compose yaml file to define and run the services.
-Currently, the setup consists of 4 services:
+Currently, the setup consists of the following services:

 **nginx-proxy**